ArctosDB/documentation-wiki/_documentation/understanding-errors.markdown

 ### More Information

-The most common cause of this error is Excel adding a "blank" row to the end of CSV files intended for various bulkloaders. _schema.table.column_ will be the first NOT NULL column encountered by Oracle.
+The most common cause of this error is Excel adding a "blank" row to the end of CSV files intended for various bulkloaders. _schema.table.column_ will be the first NOT NULL column encountered.
 Simply open the CSV in any PLAIN text editor and remove the blank line.
 Special caution: Some text editors (TextPad) are known to mess with character encoding.
 We use Sublime Text.

 ![Screen Shot 2016-02-03 at 10.29.59 AM](https://arctosdb.files.wordpress.com/2014/09/screen-shot-2016-02-03-at-10-29-59-am.png)